davidmoten/geo/README.md

 * bounding box is square to screen like in proportions (rather than very wide/high and skinny)
 * query time is O(n) where n is number of hashes

 A rigorous exploration of this topic would be fun.
-Let me know if you've done it or have a link!
+Let me know if you've done it or have a link and I'll update this page!

 Links
 -------